NicolasMurphy/mass-spectrum-to-audio-converter-monolilth/dev_log.md

   - Recreate `compounds.json` to ensure all autocomplete suggestions are in the current database
   - Clean up `db/` folder - use relative imports instead of absolute imports, remove one-time script files
+  - Formalize `db/` folder as a proper Python package with cleaner import structure

 - **Notes:**